technoweenie/pdxjs-twitter-node/intro/slide.md

 [![tender support](tender.png)](http://tenderapp.com)

-(not part of the dharma initiative)
+(not part of the dharma initiative... or is it?)